shaovoon/divbenchmark/README.md

 std::div function timing:379ms
 ```

-On optimized GCC and Clang binary, std::div is consistently slower than my_div() and the individual Division and Modulus.
-For VC++, there is no difference between my_div() and std::div() when the score is average out multiple runs.
-In conclusion, today's compiler does a very good job of computing Division and Modulus together; std::div() still have the performance lead when the build is unoptimized.
+On optimized GCC and Clang binary, it is a shame that std::div() is consistently slower.
+For VC++, there is no difference between my_div() and std::div() after the score is averaged out multiple runs.
+In conclusion, today's compiler already does a very good job of computing division and modulus together without the need to specially resort to std::div() but std::div() still have the performance lead when it comes to unoptimized build.